 Social Media: | Twitter, | LinkedIn,

-I am currently joint-Recording Secretary of the British Bryological Society (BBS) recording scheme.
+I also work within the Biological Records Centre where I support the use of plant species occurrence data in ecological research.
+Linked to this, I am currently joint-Recording Secretary of the British Bryological Society (BBS) recording scheme.
 In this role I promote the use of BBS records for research and conservation.
-I have recently contributed a chapter on environmental constraints on bryophyte distributions to the forthcoming Atlas of British and Irish Bryophytes.

 - 2016 - present: Associate Editor, Biological Flora of the British Isles (Journal of Ecology)

-- 2013 – present: Research Associate botanist, Centre for Ecology & Hydrology
+- 2013 – present: Botanist & Plant Ecologist, Centre for Ecology & Hydrology

 - 2013 – present: Joint Recording Secretary, British Bryological Society